Ondřej Beránek

-Ondřej Beránek (born December 21, 1995) is a Czech professional ice hockey left winger for HC Karlovy Vary of the Czech Extraliga.
+Ondřej Beránek (born 21 December 1995) is a Czech professional ice hockey left winger for HC Karlovy Vary of the Czech Extraliga.

+Career

 Beránek made his Czech Extraliga debut with Karlovy Vary during the 2013–14 season and has played 120 games for the team up to the 2019–20 season.
 He has also played on loan with HC Dukla Jihlava, HC Baník Sokolov and SK Kadaň.

-Přítelkyni stále nemá.
+International play

+Beránek represented Czechia at the 2024 IIHF World Championship and won a gold medal.